project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 ### 3.2.1 - Fields as harmonic oscillators

-The Lagrangian for a field (and resulting Hamiltonian that's of direct interest to us) can represented in a way that's mathematically equivalent to a set of independent harmonic oscillators.
+The Lagrangian for a field (and resulting Hamiltonian that's of direct interest to us) can be represented in a way that's mathematically equivalent to a set of independent harmonic oscillators.
 This is actually a classical result that comes from:
 - The requirements of relativity and that the field equations (like Maxwell's equations) are linear
 - The field being represented as a sum of plane waves like: